The Blair Chiropractic Technique

 THE BLAIR CHIROPRACTIC TECHNIQUE

 After many years of research and study of all the techniques that were developing at the time, Dr. B.J.
 Palmer the developer of chiropractic realized that the only place a person could truly have interference to the nervous system was at the level of the base of the skull; and the atlas and axis vertebrae.
 There are no intervertebral discs between the skull and the atlas, or between the atlas and axis vertebrae.
-Most movement of the head and neck occur at this level.
+Most movements of the head and neck occur at this level.
 The joint surfaces in this area move more on a horizontal plane rather than a vertical plane as in the rest of the spine.
 This area is not supplied with the abundance of supporting ligaments that are found in the rest of the spine.
-As a result of these characteristics of the cervical spine, it becomes the weakest link in the chain when exposed to the forces of trauma such as the birth process, falls, auto accidents, stress etc.
+As a result of these characteristics of the cervical spine, it becomes the weakest link in the chain when exposed to the forces of trauma such as the birth process, falls, auto accidents, stress etc. When a vertebra misaligns to the extent that it interferes with nerve tissue and reduces the mental impulses it is termed a subluxation.